 Note that you may need to revise your financial analysis during this process to incorporate changes in PPA prices or other key variables that arise during the negotiation process.
 Once you have reached a mutually agreeable contract, it is time to request final approval from your city leadership.

 As described previously, it is important to involve key decision makers early and often to ensure their support throughout this process.
 Your final presentation to your city’s leadership should build upon the support you have generated.
 To make the final decision as easy as possible, you should aim to have approvals from each internal department and any key internal advisors (e.g., the mayor’s chief of staff) before approaching the mayor, city manager, and city council.
+To help with this process, we’ve created a Pitch Deck Checklist for Local Governments and an Off-Site PPA Pitch Deck Template, which covers the key items and content to review with your approvers, also summarized below.

 While every city and every deal is different, here are some key topics that you should be prepared to cover: